 When you're there: This afternoon you’ll join your first safari in this Big 5 reserve.
 In fact, you’ll be taken on a game drive every morning and evening.
 The animals are very relaxed about the vehicles - they’re used to them, they know they won’t be harmed - consequently you can get within 5-10 metres of the larger predators - even when they’re lunching on a recent kill.

 There are 5,000 miles of paved and gravel roads.
 Vegetation varies from open veld to dense bush that includes mopane, acacia, marula, and baobab trees.
 The Big 5 abound, namely lion, leopard, elephant, rhino and buffalo.
 On the menu for some of them?
 Antelope, zebra, monkey.
 Giraffe minding their own business.
 Crocodile and hippo looking for trouble.
 With 500 bird species watching.
-Kruger is not as ‘wild’ as many of the East African camps but it’s still a stunning place to visit.
+Kruger is not as ‘wild’ as many spots in East Africa but it’s still a stunning place to visit.

 Most lodges have a waterhole that attracts all creatures great and small, day and night.
 Sightings in front of your accommodation can include warthog, baboon, elephant even lion and leopard.

 Night drives can be fantastic too as you get the chance to see nocturnal animals at their best - and you might be able to watch a hunt.
 Lion and hyena hunt now.
 And your chance of seeing certain animals is much higher - particularly leopard.
 Lots of animals feed, including buffalo, wildebeest and kudu.
 Impala are known to get up for a late night snack.
 Keeping their legs crossed that they don’t become the late night snack...
 Some animals sleep - cheetah, wild dogs, zebra.
 Elephant sometimes sleep standing up.
 Which seems jolly uncomfortable.
 Your tracker will use a powerful spotlight to search for animals.